 - regulate blood sugar

 - help estrogen balance

 How to cook cabbage

 There are no best ways to cook cabbage.
 If you like raw vegetables, then a slaw might be the best choice.
 If you love cooked vegetables, stews and soups might be better for you.
-Whatever the option is, as long as you season your food the right way, your meal will be tasty.
+Whatever the option is, your meal will be tasty as long as you season your food the right way.

-For this recipe, I opted to cook the cabbage in extra virgin olive oil, fresh garlic, Noubess Hot and Spicy Mango condiment, and finish it with a splash of fresh lemon juice.
+For this recipe, I opted to cook the cabbage in extra virgin olive oil, fresh garlic, Noubess Hot, and Spicy Mango Sauce and finish it with a splash of fresh lemon juice.
 The vegetable is slowly cooked in the pan with no water.
 The cabbage will release some of its juice, and the oil and seasoning mixture will help the cooking process.

 Cooking the vegetables over low heat is preferable.
 Still crunchy with a zesty flavor and delicious aroma, this Warm Cabbage Salad makes the best side dish.